 The PAX 2 was very powerful, simple to use, and gave a great hit.
 My only complaint with the PAX 2 is that it gets pretty warm in your hand, and I only had it on the second-level heat setting (which worked great for me).
 That might be great on a Ski Slope, but it was a bit warm here on the beach in Maui.
 At first, I sort of burnt my lip with the vapor, using both mouthpieces, but I figured it out quickly.
 It takes a very short time to get used to, and it really gives one hell of a hit.

 The Firefly didn’t produce nearly the same quality hit as the PAX 2.
 My pick is definitely the PAX 2, and I give it 4 BUDS.
 I could only request that PAX figures out how to make it cooler to hold and that they adjust the new mouthpiece design.
 ALWAYS make sure that your flower is ground up well and that you pack it tight into the oven chamber with either of these units.
 This will make your product cook evenly and get the best vapor possible.
 If you just load a bud into these devices, it will not cook evenly, and you won’t get the most out of your flower.
+Interested in finding more dry herb vaporizers?
+Take a look on our website!
 Happy vaping!!